Today Malaysians celebrate their independence day, albeit a bit blindly.

 Malaysia – Version 1

-It has to be said – the original unification was planned for 31 August, but UN referendums of acceptance in east Malaysia and disputes over Sabah by Indonesia and the Philippines delayed it until 16 September .
+It has to be said – the original unification was planned for 31 August, and had that happened the contention around these dates wouldn’t exist.
+Alas, UN referendums of acceptance in east Malaysia and disputes over Sabah by Indonesia and the Philippines delayed it until 16 September .

-After many years of quietly sweeping that date under the carpet, 16 September has gained prominence over the last few years and is now celebrated, although in muted hues, as Malaysia Day.
+After many years of quietly sweeping that date under the carpet, 16 September is gaining prominence and is now celebrated, although in muted hues, as Malaysia Day.

 Malaysia – Version 2

-Malaysia v.2 – the Malaysia as know know it, came to be on 9 August 1965 when, after 2 years of conflict about various issues (some of which persist until today) , Singapore was officially told to leave Malaysia.
+Malaysia v.2 – the Malaysia as know know it, came to be on 9 August 1965 when, after 2 years of conflict about various issues (some of which persist until today) , Singapore was – according to one version of history – told to leave Malaysia.

 So, today’s celebrations are… complicated.